yonga9121/multiple_dbs/README.md

 # MultipleDbs
-So your rails application needs to handle n databases, well my friend this is your solution.
-This gem allow you to handle all your databases connections, either for different databases that share the same entity relationship model or for different databases with different entity relationship models.
+So, your rails application needs to handle n databases.
+Well my friend, this is your solution.
+This gem allows you to handle all your databases connections, either for different databases that share the same entity relationship model or for different databases with different entity relationship models.

 ## Usage

-multiple_dbs create a subclass for the models you want to handle in multiple databases, one subclass for each connection.
-By doing this, each connection is handle by a subclass and do not have to switch between connections adding that the cost of remove and establish connections.
+multiple_dbs creates a subclass for the models you want to handle in multiple databases and one subclass for each connection.
+By doing this, each connection is handled by it's own subclass, preventing switching between connections, which add a high computational cost.

 #### IMPORTANT.
-The following examples assume that you define 3 databases: db1, db2 and db3
+The following examples assume that you define 3 databases: db1, db2 and db3.

-Please read all the document, specially if your project is already running or already has a database with migrations and stuff.
+Please read all this document, especially if your project is already running or already has a database with migrations and stuff.

 ### Generate models.

-If you want to generate a model for all the databases
+If you want to generate a model for all the databases, run
 ```bash
 $ rails g multiple_dbs_model user email:string
 ```

-If you want to generate a model for a specific databases
+If you want to generate a model for a specific databases, run
 ```bash
 $ rails g multiple_dbs_model user email:string --only=db1 db3
 ```

-If you want to generate a model skipping a specific databases
+If you want to generate a model skipping a specific databases, run
 ```bash
 $ rails g multiple_dbs_model user email:string --skip=db1 db3
 ```

-You will find all the migrations in the folder db/your_database/migrate.
+You will find all migrations in the folder db/your_database/migrate.
 The schema and seed files can be found in the folder db/your_database.

 #### NOTE:
-If you already have models, migrations and a schema file, and want to manage that initial database with the multiple_dbs gem (recommended), you should create the database using the multiple_dbs_initializer generator and pass as an that database name.
+If you already have models, migrations and a schema file, and want to manage that initial database with the multiple_dbs gem (recommended), you should create the database using the multiple_dbs_initializer generator and pass said database name as an argument.
+Check the install section for more information.

-Finally copy the db/migration folder, schema and seed files to the db/your_default_db folder and use the --skip and --only options in the right way.
+Finally copy the db/migration folder, schema and seed files to the db/your_default_db folder and use the --skip and --only options.
+These options are explained in the install section.

-If you DO NOT want to override the default database.yml file pass the option --not_override=true
+If you DO NOT want to override the default database.yml file, add as an option --not_override=true

 ### Generate Migrations

-If you want to generate a migration for all the databases
+If you want to generate a migration for all the databases, run
 ```bash
 $ rails g multiple_dbs_migration add_column_password_to_users password:string
 ```

-If you want to a generate migration for specific database
+If you want to a generate migration for a specific database, run
 ```bash
 $ rails g multiple_dbs_migration add_column_password_to_users password:string --only=db1 db3
 ```

-If you want to generate a migration skipping a specific database
+If you want to generate a migration skipping a specific database, run
 ```bash
 $ rails g multiple_dbs_migration add_column_password_to_users password:string --skip=db1 db2
 ```